 To succeed with 5G, network operators must change the way they architect networks to quickly innovate, and bring to market new services that create great customer experiences and generate new revenue streams.

 5G will force service providers from vertically integrated platforms to virtualized, multi-vendor disaggregated ones.

 Of course, none of this is easy.
 A 5G network doesn't just magically rollout and the 5G market is fragmented, thus elevating the value of strategic partnerships — for everything from solution development and integration to knowing when and where to strike.

-WWT’s deep industry relationships with OEMs and extensive lab capabilities in our Advanced Technology Center (ATC) enables service providers to easily consume the underlying infrastructure required to deploy new 5G-enabled services that allow that allow them to be more agile in creating those services.
+WWT's deep industry relationships with OEMs and extensive lab capabilities in our Advanced Technology Center (ATC) enables service providers to easily consume the underlying infrastructure required to deploy new 5G-enabled services that allow them to be more agile in creating those services.

 Further, operators can leverage our strong understanding of what enterprises want to deliver from an outcome standpoint and tie together those commercial use cases and build them through the service provider.